-The Dementia Australia Advisory Committee provides a national platform for people living with dementia to advocate alongside Dementia Australia on matters important to them.
+The Dementia Australia Advisory Committee provides a national platform for people living with dementia or mild cognitive impairment to advocate alongside Dementia Australia on matters important to them.

 The group, previously known as the Alzheimer’s Australia Dementia Advisory Committee, was founded in 2013.
 It was established in response to people with dementia around Australia who wanted to be involved in advocating for the needs of people with dementia and their families.

-As a formal group, the committee provides strategic advice to Dementia Australia and other stakeholders on shaping dementia services, programs, policy development and advocacy goals.
-The committee aims to be a catalyst of change, working towards an inclusive future, where people living with dementia are valued and respected.
+As a formal group, the committee provides strategic advice to Dementia Australia and other stakeholders on shaping dementia services, programs, policy development and systemic advocacy.

-Members meet monthly via video conference with one or two face to face meetings a year.
-If you would like to get in touch with the committee please email [email protected].
+The committee meets monthly via video conference with at least one face to face meeting a year.
+If you would like to get in touch with the committee, please email [email protected].